How to Modify WordPress Theme Header and Footer

 WordPress Theme Header and Footer page4

-Copy the footer.php file in the main theme folder and paste it into your child theme’s folder.
-Open it in a code editor.
+Copy the footer.php file from the main theme folder, paste it into your child theme’s folder, and open it in a code editor.

 Remove the line that starts with anchor tag a (line 19):